 Basic math, no programming experience required.
 A genuine interest in data analysis is a plus!

-Lectures are designed to be self-contained, but we recommend that students refer to the book OpenIntro Statistics (Second Edition).
+Lectures are designed to be self-contained, but we recommend that students refer to the book OpenIntro Statistics (Third Edition).
 The course will closely follow this book, and hence the text can serve as supplementary material to the videos.
 In addition, practice problems will be assigned from the book.
-The book is open-source and freely available online at openintro.org.
+The book is open-source and freely available online at openintro.org or at LeanPub.

 The class will include video lectures, between 5 and 10 minutes in length, containing a few quiz questions per video.
 There will be homework assignments consisting of graded multiple choice quizzes and optional, ungraded questions from the textbook, computational data analysis assignments, a data analysis project, a midterm, and a final exam.